MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

 You can now prepare the target environment that will host the function.
 Preparation includes the creation of an empty Azure function app.

 1. Go to the [Azure portal](https://portal.azure.com) and sign in to your Azure account.
-1. Create a function app.
-Select **Create a resource** in the upper left corner of the portal.
+1. To create a function app, select **Create a resource** in the upper left corner of the portal.

     :::image type="content" source="media/how-to-publish-qsharp-job-as-azurefunction/prepare-cloud-env-1.png" alt-text="Screenshot showing how to create a new resource in Azure portal.":::